snake-charmer-devs/snake-charmer/README.md

 The environment is based on Ubuntu 12.04 and Python 3.4, with the following modules installed.

+*N.B. package version numbers will be frozen and listed here, when first Snake Charmer stable version is released.*

 * Data handling and processing:
     * [IPython](http://ipython.org/)
     * [Pandas](http://pandas.pydata.org/)